ballerina-platform/ballerina-dev-website/learn/documenting-ballerina-code.md

     public function init(string name, int age) {
     }

-    # Get the address of the person
+    # Get the address of the person.
     #
     # + return - New address of the person
     public function getAddress() returns string {